 Once your home has been foreclosed on, you may receive a notice demanding that you vacate the property within a specified period of time.
-If you refuse to leave because you believe that you have experienced a wrongful foreclosure, the new owner will have to attempt to evict you by filing an unlawful detainer.
-This process can take several months and will allow you to stay in your home while the matter is resolved.
+If you refuse to leave, the new owner of the property will have to attempt to evict you by filing an unlawful detainer action.

 The post-foreclosure eviction process begins when the new owner sends a Notice to Quit to the resident, giving that individual a certain number of days to vacate.
-The timeline will depend on whether or not the resident is the former homeowner or a tenant, and if the tenant has a lease.
-If the tenant has a lease, the new owner must recognize it and cannot take any steps to evict the resident until the lease term is over.
+The timeline depends on whether the resident is the former homeowner or a tenant, and if a tenant has a lease.

-If the deadline passes and the resident remains in the home, the new owner will need to file a Los Angeles unlawful detainer lawsuit.
-If that suit is successful, the resident will need to vacate the property immediately or the sheriff will physically remove him or her from the premises.
+If the deadline passes and the resident remains in the home, the new owner will need to file an unlawful detainer lawsuit.
+If the suit is successful, the resident will need to vacate the property immediately or the sheriff will physically remove him or her from the premises.

 Give Tenant Notice